sanchez619/dream_mansion/README.md

 1. Each function was tested on whether it produced the result it intended to.
 2. Another major part of the bug test was the tests of the conditional logic.
 Every option was put into the console multiple times to check whether the logic applies.
 3. The most important testing was testing the menus for weaknesses.
-By putting in wildly different inputs, switching often between menus and also changing the style input was put in revealed, I was able to identify and fix many faulty pieces of the program
+By putting in wildly different inputs, switching often between menus and also changing the style input was put in revealed, I was able to identify and fix many faulty pieces of the program.

 ### Bugs